 Wearing magnets on or near your skin can help improve blood circulation, which in turn reduces swelling and inflammation and helps to ease pain.
 So does it really work, and can it help you?

 N.B.
+Results may vary.
 Whilst unable to make claims of a ‘cure’ it is known that wearing a magnet does promote health and well-being.
 It’s NOT advised to replace conventional medication without consulting your doctor.
 Not to be worn when pregnant or wearing a pacemaker.